SBLOCKLAR/Rolling-Scones-FoodTruck/README.md

 I'm learning so much about CSS animation.
 Also a lot of practice on position abos, relative, etc.

+On shop page, each product needs to be a form to submit to the cart.
+I had an aha moment about this tonight.
+If each is a form and Add to Cart button is the submit, then the form just appends the item into the cart.
+God I'm such a genius.

 TODO
 -Choose color pallette